September is dog tick season

 - Joint pain

-Another dangerous tick disease that dog owners should pay particular attention to is Rocky Mountain Spotted Fever.
+Another dangerous tick disease that dog owners should pay particular attention to is Rocky Mountain spotted fever.
 This harmful disease is carried by the American dog tick and is a serious danger to dogs and humans alike.
 Keep a close eye on your dog after you have removed a tick from his body and watch out for the same symptoms associated with Lyme disease.
 Do not hesitate to get your sick pooch to the veterinarian if you suspect a tick-borne infection.

-Checking your dog or cat for ticks
+Checking your dog or cat for ticks3

 - Feel for small bumps and ridges all over your pet’s coat.
 Typically, you will first recognize a tick through touch.
 They are small, round, and smooth and most species have a hard exterior.